Skip to main content

 How codeine works

-Codeine works in the central nervous system and the brain to block pain signals to the rest of the body.
+Codeine works in the central nervous system (brain and spinal cord).
+It blocks pain signals to the rest of the body.
 It also reduces the anxiety and stress caused by pain.

 How long codeine takes to work